 2 Ensure each student has an internet enabled device and can login to access the adventures.

 Note: Check how far your wifi extends for when your students are roaming with their devices.

-3 Copy one worksheet per student.
-Worksheets are found in the teacher resources
+3 Copy one Post-Adventure Worksheet per student.